Aliases for GIP Gene

 GeneCards Summary for GIP Gene

 GIP (Gastric Inhibitory Polypeptide) is a Protein Coding gene.
-Diseases associated with GIP include ventricular tachycardia, idiopathic and dumping syndrome.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include receptor binding and hormone activity.
+Diseases associated with GIP include Dumping Syndrome and Adenosquamous Bile Duct Carcinoma.
+Among its related pathways are Presynaptic function of Kainate receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and hormone activity.